ironkayman/RebisTheory/RebisTheory.md

 As for the inspirations, relations to real world history, folklore and mythology, they will be brought up wherein we believe they stand as a potential inspiration for the motifs presented in the work of fiction within a specified context.
 We should note that at no point we are professional narratologists.
 Yet, we believe that through this field of expertise more connections could be found within the analyzed work of fiction.

 Of course, this space of theory-crafting stems from an idea that the analyzed work has ambiguities, left out information, and unanswered questions, that require resolution.
-It is the nature of those blanks, or even logical contradictions and paradoxes within the work of fiction itself, paired with it's themes and general feel, which create conditions for a generally accepted degree of seriousness and thought put into a theory with a capacity to acknowledge some cases as [hand waves](https://tvtropes.org/pmwiki/pmwiki.php/Main/HandWave).
+It is the nature of those blanks, or even logical contradictions and paradoxes within the work of fiction itself, paired with its themes and general feel, which create conditions for a generally accepted degree of seriousness and thought put into a theory with a capacity to acknowledge some cases as [hand waves](https://tvtropes.org/pmwiki/pmwiki.php/Main/HandWave).
 This process is accompanied by a constant risk of interpreting and suggesting a meaning that was never thought or implied by the author, as the guesswork itself contains a subjective element.

 With this foundation for a framework with aforementioned risks in mind, we will go through our proposed timeline of events for the universe of Spiral Knights, backed by the analysis of every dialogue, item description, items' designs, the symbolism, the connections, perceived as relevant to a current topic in order to present a cohesive story.